-This policy applies to all staff, pupils, parents/carers, governors and external agencies and individuals working at the school, or visiting the school.
+This policy applies to all staff, pupils, parents/carers, governors and external agencies and individuals working at the school/ Foundation site (including the boarding houses) or visiting the school/ Foundation site.

-It applies to any possession, use or supply of drugs "in school" defined as: anywhere on the school premises at all times e.g. during extra-curricular activities after school and at weekends, as well as during the school day; off the school premises during the school day e.g. pupils in town at lunch time; travelling to and from school on school buses; on school business such as competitions, day or residential trips and work experience.
+It applies to any possession, use or supply of drugs "in school" defined as: anywhere on the Foundation premises at all times e.g. during co-curricular activities after school and at weekends, as well as during the school day; off the school premises during the school day e.g. pupils in town at lunch time; at any time when boarding pupils are in the direct care of the school; travelling to and from school on school buses; on school business such as competitions, day or residential trips and work experience.
 Any incidences will be regarded with the utmost seriousness.